 Fire is useful, but it can also be unpredictable, temperamental and deadly.
-According to the National Fire Protection Association one home fire occurs every 86 seconds.
+According to the National Safety Council, one home fire is reported every 86 seconds.
 All fires are not created equal, and what works to extinguish one type can sometimes fan the flames of another.
 Following are ways to extinguish various fires - and when you should leave the firefighting to the professionals and get out.

 Homes today are filled with dozens of small appliances, and all of them are potential fire hazards.
 A 2012 Consumer Reports investigation found that about half of all appliance fires are due to user error, while others are caused by mechanical or electrical problems.
 Depending on the appliance, you should do the following to extinguish the flames: